 “You’ve been?”
 Drys asked.

-“A long time ago.
+“Once or twice.
 The oanai took me in when I had nowhere else to go— after Ivey helped me out of Gallontea, in fact.”

 “You don’t want to come into the sewers with us?”
 Maebhe asked with a small smile.
 “But it’s such a lovely walk.”